OriginalDaemon/datacat/scripts/README.md

 # PowerShell Scripts for Windows

-This directory contains convenient PowerShell scripts for running datacat services, tests, and examples on Windows.
+This directory contains convenient PowerShell scripts for running DataCat services, tests, and examples on Windows.

 ## Prerequisites